 Robert Monfera

-twitter bl.ocks linkedin github stackoverflow email
+linkedin github stackoverflow email

-Having used WebGL, WebGL2 and some WebGPU before, I was interested in Swift, SwiftUI and Metal.
-Luckily, WebGPU, and some WebGL2 advances such as uniform buffer objects (UBO) are patterned after Apple's Metal graphics API.
+Having worked with OpenGL, WebGL, WebGL2 and some WebGPU, I wanted to try Metal for data processing and visualization.
+Thankfully, WebGPU, and WebGL2 additions like uniform buffer objects (UBO) were patterned after Apple's Metal API.
 To propagate value among UI elements such as sliders, Combine is used.
-It follows the reactive model, inspired by Functional Reactive Programming, a proven substrate for data visualization (including sonification) and interactive data analysis.
+It follows the reactive model, inspired by Functional Reactive Programming, which is a useful incremental computation model for interactive data analysis.
 As MTKView is a subclass of UIVuew on mobile, the resulting UIKit component is wrapped for use by SwiftUI.
 Non-Metal components are kept in SwiftUI.

 The initial experiments use public raster data for the annual average of California's precipitation between 1981 and 2010.